Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: Introduction

-However, designing an efficient DMA algorithm remains a challenging issue.
-As previously mentioned, DMA considers all possible combinations from a set of predictors at each point in time.
+However, from a practical point of view, designing an efficient DMA algorithm remains a challenging issue.
+As we demonstrate in Section~\ref{sec:ModifiedDMA}, DMA considers all possible combinations of predictors and forgetting factor values at each time--period.
 Typically, many candidate variables are available and, as a consequence, it poses a limit given the computational facilities at hand, which for many practitioners typically consists of a standard 8 core CPU.
-Thus, while handling a relatively small number of model combinations, usually between 1000 to 3000, allows one to perform DMA using standard loops and software, handling larger number of combinations becomes very burdensome, especially in the context of memory consumption, see also \cite{koop_korobilis.2012}.
+In most cases, averaging over a relatively small number of model combinations (usually between 1000 to 3000) allows one to perform DMA using standard loops and software.
+However, handling larger number of combinations can quickly become very cumbersome and impose technical limits on the software at hand, especially with regards to memory consumption, see for example, \cite{koop_korobilis.2012}.
 In order to deal with this issue, \cite{onorante_raftery.2016} suggest a strategy that considers not the whole model space, but rather a subset of models and dynamically optimizes the choice of models at each point in time.
 However, \cite{onorante_raftery.2016} have to assume that models do not change too fast over time, which is not an ideal assumption when dealing with financial and in some cases monthly economic data.
-Furthermore, the approach of \cite{onorante_raftery.2016} is not able to clearly state why certain predictors can be considered as less important than others or vice versa.
-Finally, incorporating the modifications suggested in \cite{dangl_halling.2012}, which are very important with regards to interpretation of results, is not possible using the approach of \cite{onorante_raftery.2016}.
+Furthermore, it is not clear to us how one can incorporate the modifications suggested in \cite{dangl_halling.2012} within the framework of \cite{onorante_raftery.2016}.